-- Any student absent more than 26 classes for a 40-week course or 13 classes for a 20-week course may not receive credit or a unit of study for this course.
-Any student who enters a course after the beginning date of the course will have absences handled on a pro-rated basis. - 2.
-More than twenty (20) minutes late to class as a result of tardiness will be considered an absence from that class. - 3.
-The Attendance Policy applies only to a student's unexcused absences. - 4.
-Attendance at school-sponsored events that occur during the school day shall be counted as the equivalent of regular attendance. - 5.
+- More than twenty (20) minutes late to class as a result of tardiness will be considered an absence from that class. - 2.
+The Attendance Policy applies only to a student's unexcused absences. - 3.
+Attendance at school-sponsored events that occur during the school day shall be counted as the equivalent of regular attendance. - 4.
 Days for which a student is suspended from school may not be counted as absences unless the student fails to attend alternative equivalent instruction.
 Alternative equivalent instruction will commence immediately upon suspension.
 New York State Education Law does not require alternative equivalent instruction for a student over the age of sixteen (16).